loopbackio/loopback-connector-mongodb/SPIKE.md

 - Get rid of `typeIsObjectId()` - since ObjectID type should now be declared explicitly
 - Replaced functions like `coercePropertyValue()` and `toDatabase()` with
 - all database results should be run through the same post-processing - eg: `.create()` has its down,
+- result object should be created from database result - for consistency

 ## Notes